 Whether you’re an experienced runner or have never worked out before, a personal trainer can help you lay out a plan, improve your performance, meet goals, and understand what you need to do to feel healthier.

 Consult a nutritionist

 If you struggle with diet options or ideas for cooking, you can speak to a nutritionist online to understand how to make healthy diet choices that work towards your fitness and nutrition goals.

-Self care means that you are responsible for your own wellbeing but it includes reaching out to others.
-If you aren’t sure of what to do or how to solve a problem, ask your friends or family for their best self care tips.
+Self-care means that you are responsible for your well-being but it includes reaching out to others.
+If you aren’t sure of what to do or how to solve a problem, ask your friends or family for their best self-care tips.